-We continue to evaluate new technologies that could improve leak detection, including monitoring equipment currently in market development.
-Through our RSG certification efforts, we've deployed continuous fixed methane monitors at more than 50% of our production locations, representing more than 50% of the production in the Haynesville and Marcellus shales.
-In the Eagle Ford, Chesapeake is piloting a portable methane monitor capable of identifying and quantifying released volumes in real time.
+We continue to evaluate new technologies, including monitoring equipment in market development, that could improve leak detection capabilities.
+For example, through our RSG certification efforts, we deployed continuous fixed methane monitors at more than 50% of our production locations in the Haynesville Shale and Marcellus Shale in 2021.